|

 Day 4: June 1, 2002

-We went to the Tropical Crane Point Hammock Crane Point History Museum where you can feed the fish, hands-on sea critters, and Los Ninos De Los Cayos which is an interactive vessel complete with pirate clothing and treasures.
+We visited the Tropical Crane Point Hammock Crane Point History Museum, where you can feed the fish and interact with hands-on sea creatures.
+We also visited Los Niños de Los Cayos, an interactive vessel complete with pirate clothing and treasures.

 Crane Point, MM 50.5, Bayside, 5550 Overseas Hwy.
 Marathon, FL